bahrus/iff-diff/README.md

 In that scenario, the "benefits vs cost" question probably only comes close if using the feature where the lhs and rhs can be objects, and the comparison can be made recursively.

 By far, this component makes most sense to use in a HTML-first environment, where the goal is to avoid "context-switching" into JavaScript as much as possible.
-It benefits from the existence of other components capable of dynamically passing in the values of properties if, lhs, equals, rhs declaratively.
+It benefits from the existence of other components capable of dynamically passing in the values of properties if, lhs, rhs, etc. declaratively.
 For example, with [p-et-alia](https://github.com/bahrus/p-et-alia) or the smaller [on-to-me](https://github.com/bahrus/on-to-me) components:

 ```html
 <ways-of-science>